Terrabits/rohdeschwarz_s21_example/README.md

 The general requirements for this project are:

 -   Python `2.7+` or `3.4+`
--   `rohdeschwarz>=1.9.1.dev1`
+-   `rohdeschwarz>=1.16.1`

-This example was tested with Python `3.9.5 x64` on macOS `11.5.2` Big Sur with the exact python packages and versions listed in [requirements.txt.lock](./requirements.txt.lock).
+This example was tested with Python `3.12.4 x64` on Windows 10 with the exact python packages and versions listed in [requirements.txt.lock](./requirements.txt.lock).

 ## Clone Repository